-Fitch Investors Service, Inc., Moody's Investors Service, Inc. and Standard & Poor's Ratings Group will assign their municipal bond ratings of "AAA", "Aaa" and "AAA", respectively, to the Insured Bonds with the understanding that upon delivery of such Bonds, policies insuring the payment when due of the principal of and interest on the Insured Bonds will be issued by AMBAC Indemnity.
+Fitch Investors Service, L.P., Moody's Investors Service, Inc. and \$tandard & Poor's Ratings Group will assign their municipal bond ratings of "AAA," "Aaa" and "AAA," respectively, to the Insured Bonds with the understanding that upon delivery of such Bonds, a financial guaranty insurance policy insuring the payment when due of the principal of and interest on the Insured Bonds will be issued by MBIA Insurance Corporation.

-The Bonds, other than the Insured Bonds, have been assigned ratings by Fitch Investors Service, Inc., Moody's Investors Service, Inc. and Standard & Poor's Ratings Group.
-The rating assigned by Fitch Investors Service, Inc. for the Bonds is "A+".
-The rating assigned by Moody's Investors Service, Inc. for the Bonds is "A+".
-The rating assigned by Moody's Investors Service, Inc. for the Bonds is "A+".
+The Bonds, other than the Insured Bonds, have been assigned ratipgs by Fitch Investors Service, L.P., Moody's Investors Service, Inc. and Standard & Poor's Ratings Group.
+The rating assigned by Fitch Investors Service, L.P. is "A+," the rating assigned by Moody's Investors Service, Inc. is "A1," and the rating assigned by Standard & Poor's Ratings Group is "A+."